friflo/Friflo.Json.Fliox/README.md

 | ORM Client   | Object Relational Mapper - to access to NoSQL databases with .NET clients | C#   |
 | Database Hub | A service hosting a set of NoSQL databases via an **ASP.NET Core** server | HTTP |

-As Fliox is an [ORM](https://en.wikipedia.org/wiki/Object-relational_mapping) is has similarities to projects like [Entity Framework Core](https://en.wikipedia.org/wiki/Entity_Framework), [Ruby on Rails](https://en.wikipedia.org/wiki/Ruby_on_Rails), [Django](https://en.wikipedia.org/wiki/Django_(web_framework)) or [Hibernate](https://de.wikipedia.org/wiki/Hibernate_(Framework)).
+As Fliox is an [ORM](https://en.wikipedia.org/wiki/Object-relational_mapping) it has similarities to projects like [Entity Framework Core](https://en.wikipedia.org/wiki/Entity_Framework), [Ruby on Rails](https://en.wikipedia.org/wiki/Ruby_on_Rails), [Django](https://en.wikipedia.org/wiki/Django_(web_framework)) or [Hibernate](https://de.wikipedia.org/wiki/Hibernate_(Framework)).
 Fliox sets its focus on **NoSQL** databases.
-This improves performance by simplified entity serialization and bypass the [object–relational impedance mismatch](https://en.wikipedia.org/wiki/Object%E2%80%93relational_impedance_mismatch)
+This improves performance and bypass the [object–relational impedance mismatch](https://en.wikipedia.org/wiki/Object%E2%80%93relational_impedance_mismatch)

 *Pronunciation*: **io** in **Fliox** is same as in **Riot** <br/><br/>